-- Note An example is part of the Act, is not exhaustive and may extend, but does not limit, the meaning of the provision in which it appears (see Legislation Act, s 126 and s 132). - (2) A licence may also include any other information the chief executive considers appropriate.
+- Note An example is part of the Act, is not exhaustive and may extend, but does not limit, the meaning of the provision in which it appears (see Legislation Act, s 126 and s 132). - (2) A licence may also include any other information the director-general considers appropriate.

-57 Licensee to keep chief executive informed
+57 Licensee to keep director-general informed

-- (1) This section applies if a person believes that there will be a change to anything stated in- - (a) a licence held by the person; or - (b) the application for the licence made by the person; or - (c) an application to amend the licence made by the person. - Note If a person fails to comply with this section the chief executive may take disciplinary action under pt 4.4 (see s 67). - (2) The person must- - (a) give the chief executive written notice of the change no later than 7 days before the day the change happens; and - (b) if the change affects a particular shown on the licence-return the licence to the chief executive with the notice.
+- (1) This section applies if a person believes that there will be a change to anything stated in- - (a) a licence held by the person; or - (b) the application for the licence made by the person; or - (c) an application to amend the licence made by the person. - Note If a person fails to comply with this section the director-general may take disciplinary action under pt 4.4 (see s 67). - (2) The person must- - (a) give the director-general written notice of the change no later than 7 days before the day the change happens; and

+(b) if the change affects a particular shown on the licence-return the licence to the director-general with the notice.